canh25xp/GraduationThesis/OUTLINES.md

 **Problem Addressed**: The need for a lightweight web framework to build a responsive and accessible user interface.

 **Choice**: Flask is a lightweight web framework for Python that allows for the rapid development of web applications.
-It is well-suited for building RESTful APIs and can handle the front-end and back-end separation required for ALLECS.
+It is well-suited for building RESTful APIs and can handle the front-end and back-end separation required for GecWeb.

-**Alternatives**: Django is another popular web framework for Python, but it is more heavyweight and comes with features that are unnecessary for a lightweight application like ALLECS.
+**Alternatives**: Django is another popular web framework for Python, but it is more heavyweight and comes with features that are unnecessary for a lightweight application like GecWeb.
 Other alternatives include Node.js or Ruby on Rails, but these would require switching to a different programming language.

 **Justification**: Flask's minimalistic design and flexibility make it ideal for building a lightweight web application.
 It allows for easy integration with the back-end GEC models and supports the development of a responsive user interface.